IamFennec/project0/README.md

 Also I created this "website" in around 6 hours.

 ### index.html ###
-Homepage that I put the most work into, checke with components Bootstrap had available and started with the navbar, then the rest.
+Homepage that I put the most work into, checked which components Bootstrap had available and started with the navbar, then the rest.

 ### resistor.html, capacitor.html, diode.html ###